hitokiri-mata/katacoda-courses/kubernetes-pipelines/jenkins/step4-canary-deploy.md

 1. Click 'Build Now'
 1. View build console output and notice the job is waiting for container agent
 1. Agent appears in Jenkins main
-1. Go to the Minikube dashboard and observe the Jenkins agent container spinning up
+1. Go to the Kubernetes dashboard and observe the Jenkins agent container spinning up

 ## Verify Hello-world ##